Helen Pankhurst: Honours and awards

 She has an honorary PhD from Edge Hill University.
 She was appointed a Commander of the Order of the British Empire (CBE) in the 2019 New Year Honours for services to gender equality.
 In October 2018, she was appointed the first chancellor of the University of Suffolk, a largely ceremonial role.

 Writing

-In 1992 her book Gender, Development, and Identity: An Ethiopian Study was published.
+In 1992 her book Gender, Development, and Identity: An Ethiopian Study was published by Zed Books.
 Pankhurst's book Deeds not Words: The Story Of Women's Rights Then And Now was published in February 2018.

 Personal life

 Pankhurst is the great granddaughter of Emmeline Pankhurst, political activist and leader of the British suffragette movement and granddaughter of Sylvia Pankhurst, campaigner for the suffragette movement in the United Kingdom.
-She is the daughter of historian Richard Keir Pethick Pankhurst and librarian Rita (née Eldon) Pankhurst, her brother is Alula Pankhurst.
+She is the daughter of historian Richard Pankhurst and librarian Rita (née Eldon) Pankhurst; her brother is Alula Pankhurst.
 Suffragette leaders Christabel and Adela were her great-aunts.
 She married David Loakes (retaining her maiden name) and has two adult children.

 Pankhurst advised on and had a cameo role in the 2015 film Suffragette alongside her daughter.
 She promoted the film around the world, visiting Australia, Japan, USA and throughout the UK.